Maths lesson planning: how to plan and write a great maths lesson

 What does a maths lesson plan include?

-There are a couple of things that make for an awesome and fun maths lesson in our opinion.
-It’s great to include these in your plan as they will give you a good base to start a lesson off.
+There are three elements that make for an awesome and fun maths lesson in our opinion.
+It’s great to include these in your maths planning as they will give you a good base to start a lesson off.

 Objectives

-Having a clear lesson plan makes it easier to travel the road towards your end destination.
+Having a clear lesson plan for your maths session makes it easier to travel the road towards your end destination.
 Take a look here to see how you can do this in your own plan.

 Time planning